concord-consortium/soundwaves/README.md

 Merges into production are deployed to https://soundwaves.concord.org.

-Other branches are deployed to `https://soundwaves.concord.org/branch/<name>/index.html`, for example: https://soundwaves.concord.org/branch/master/index.html.
+Other branches are deployed to `https://soundwaves.concord.org/branch/<name>/`, for example: https://soundwaves.concord.org/branch/master/ (note the trailing slash).

 ## Deployment to custom location